qubole/sparklens/README.md

 8. StageOverlapAnalyzer
 9. StageSkewAnalyzer

-We are hoping that spark experts world over will help us with ideas or contributions to extend this set.
-And similarly spark users can help us in finding what is missing here by raising challenging tuning questions.
+We are hoping that Spark experts the world over will help us with ideas or contributions to extend this set.
+Similarly, Spark users can help us in finding what is missing here by raising challenging tuning questions.

 ## How to use Sparklens?

-#### 1. Using the sparklens package while running your app ####
+#### 1. Using the Sparklens package while running your app ####

-Use the following arguments in spark-submit or spark-shell:
+Use the following arguments to `spark-submit` or `spark-shell`:
 ```
 --packages qubole:sparklens:0.3.0-s_2.11
 --conf spark.extraListeners=com.qubole.sparklens.QuboleJobListener
 ```

-#### 2. Run from sparklens offline data ####
+#### 2. Run from Sparklens offline data ####

 You can choose not to run sparklens inside the app, but at a later time.
-Run you app as above with an additional conf:
+Run your app as above with additional configuration parameters:
 ```
 --packages qubole:sparklens:0.3.0-s_2.11
 --conf spark.extraListeners=com.qubole.sparklens.QuboleJobListener
 --conf spark.sparklens.reporting.disabled=true
 ```

-This will not run reporting, but instead create a sparklens json file for the application which is stored at **spark.sparklens.data.dir** directory (by default it is **/tmp/sparklens/**).
-This data-file can now be used to run sparklens independently, using spark-submit command as follows:
+This will not run reporting, but instead create a Sparklens JSON file for the application which is stored in the **spark.sparklens.data.dir** directory (by default, **/tmp/sparklens/**).
+This data file can now be used to run Sparklens independently, using `spark-submit` command as follows:

 `./bin/spark-submit --packages qubole:sparklens:0.3.0-s_2.11 --class com.qubole.sparklens.app.ReporterApp qubole-dummy-arg <filename>`

 `<filename>` should be replaced by the full path of sparklens json file.

-You can also upload sparklens json data file to http://sparklens.qubole.com to see this report as a HTML page.
+You can also upload a Sparklens JSON data file to http://sparklens.qubole.com to see this report as an HTML page.

-#### 3. Run from spark event-history file ####
+#### 3. Run from Spark event-history file ####

-You can run sparklens on a previously run spark-app using event-history file also, (similar to running via sparklens-json-file above) with another option specifying that is file is an event-history file.
-This file can be in any of the formats event-history files supports, i.e. **text, snappy, lz4 or lzf**.
+You can also run Sparklens on a previously run spark-app using an event history file, (similar to running via `sparklens-json-file` above) with another option specifying that is file is an event history file.
+This file can be in any of the formats the event history files supports, i.e. **text, snappy, lz4 or lzf**.
 Note the extra `source=history` parameter in this example:

 `./bin/spark-submit --packages qubole:sparklens:0.3.0-s_2.11 --class com.qubole.sparklens.app.ReporterApp qubole-dummy-arg <filename> source=history`

-It is also possible to convert event history file to sparklens json file using the following command:
+It is also possible to convert an event history file to a Sparklens json file using the following command:

 `./bin/spark-submit --packages qubole:sparklens:0.3.0-s_2.11 --class com.qubole.sparklens.app.EventHistoryToSparklensJson qubole-dummy-arg <srcDir> <targetDir>`